bluefightred/TheHive_Slack_Notifications/README.md

 # TheHive-Slack Webhook Integration Installation Guide

-An integration script for TheHive webhook to publish notifications to Slack Channels including mobile which can be handy.
+An integration script for TheHive webhook to publish notifications to Slack Channels, such as mobile which can be handy.

 # Installations and Configurations Overview